gumillie222/pennapps_frontend_challenge/README.md

-After downloading the entire folder, create a new folder named "public" in main.
+Download the entire folder by clicking the green button "Code" and then "download zip" After downloading the entire folder, create a new folder named "public" in main.
 Drag the file 'index.html' into the folder.
 To run, drag the folder into the IDE.
 Go to terminal (For vscode, it's View - Terminal).
 In the terminal, enter "npm install -S react-router-dom".
 Wait for the packages to be installed.
 Then, enter "npm start" into the terminal.
 Then a webpage should automatically pop up in your browser.
 If not, open [http://localhost:3000] in your browser and you should be able to see the page.

 ## Overview of the code